 - It is not necessary to press grain into the Grain Mill hopper with your hands or any utensil.

 - The moving grind worm will feed the grain into the grinding burrs.

 How much can I grind?

-Note: Do not grind more than the equivalent of 10 cups of flour at one time without allowing the mixer to cool at least 45 minutes before using again.
+Note: Do not grind more than the equivalent of 10 cups of flour on Speed 10 at one time without allowing the mixer to cool at least 45 minutes before using again.

-- One that one cup of most grains yields between 1 ¼ - 1 ½ cups of flour.
+- Note that one cup of most grains yields between 1 ¼ - 1 ½ cups of flour.